pairing4good/gildedrose/readme.md

 `items[i].quality = quality;` at the end of each for loop.
 I run the tests and they go green so I commit on green.
 4. I apply the same pattern to `items[i].sellIn` because it is mutated too.
 Run the tests and commit on green.

 **Outcome 1**: Pulling out these temporary variables makes it a little more readable.
-It remove visual clutter that makes the code harder to read.
+It removed visual clutter that makes the code harder to read.